K32n31-P4n1c/Git-Commands/README.md

   - git reset --hard HEAD^^			( Undo last 2 commits, and all changes )

   - git reset --soft HEAD^			( Undo last commit, put changes into stagin )

+  - git reset [File]          ( Unstages the file, but preserve its contents )

+- git revert [commitID]            ( Create new commit that undoes all of the changes in commitID, than apply it to the current branch )

+  - git revert HEAD              ( HEAD will revery the latest commit )

+- git clean -n                   ( Shows which untracked files are going to be removed without actually removing them )

+  - git clean -f                 ( Initiates the actual deletion of untracked files )

 ----------------------------------------------------------------------------------------------------------------------------------------